abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Vue/3-Vuex.md

   - in a complex `SPA`, passing state between many components and especially deeply nested or sibling components, can get complicated quickly, having one centralized place to access your data can help you stay organized
     ![vuex](./img/vuex2.PNG)
     ![vuex-benefits](./img/vuex-benefits.PNG)
+  - Also, by using it, we no longer need prop-drilling, as the data will be stored in the store's `state` and can be accessed from any component, and will reflect the changes in real-time

 - **When** to use Vuex?
   - "You just Know :)"